 a.
 Who are your participants?

-d.
+e.
 How will you recruit your participants?
 Will you be getting a list from an organization?
 Will you be contacting people directly or will someone contact potential participants on your behalf?
-Note that the IRB must review any printed materials or computer generated materials used to recruit participants including printed notices, email announcements, and JCU Psych Pool electronic sign-up forms.
+Note that the IRB must review any materials used to recruit participants including printed notices, email announcements, and JCU Psych Pool electronic sign-up forms.
 Verbal scripts for any personal solicitation should be submitted to the IRB also if used.

 a.
 Indicate what type of consent/assent you are requesting.
 From whom will informed consent/assent be obtained?

 * Will you be using minors as participants?
 When minors are used as participants, it may be necessary to obtain both consent from one or both parents/guardians and an assent from minors.
 Knowing if the child is a proficient reader will help you make a decision on how to best present the study information to the child and obtain his/her assent.
 See additional information about child asset at http://sites.jcu.edu/research/pages/irb/informed-consent/assent-information/.

 * Under certain circumstances, an IRB may approve a consent procedure which does not include, or which alters, some or all of the elements of fully-informed consent.
 For example, certain aspects of the study (e.g., the true purpose of the study, certain research procedures, etc.) may initially be concealed from the participants in order to avoid influencing their responses.
 Studies that involve concealment must include a plan to debrief participants.